Quantsanskar/my-website/README.md

-Komal:-  Style all the components and add a professional admission form for a coaching institute in the the apply here at the bottom of home page.
+Komal:-  make the sign in page attractive and clean with errorless functionality.

 Revant:- Connect to backend asap!!!